sghaskell/maps-plus/README.md

 ### Optional Fields
 ##### description
 Desciption that is displayed in a pop-up when then marker is clicked on the map.
 You can get creative with this field.
 Combine a bunch of other fields or lookups using eval to make the description full of detail. **This field supports HTML**.

 ##### layerDescription
 Description that is added next to the icon in the layer control legend. **this field supports HTML**

+##### layerIcon
+Icon displayed in layer filter menu - Any icon from [Font Awesome](https://fontawesome.com/v4.7.0/icons/), [ionicons](http://ionicons.com/) or [Bootstrap Glyphicons](https://getbootstrap.com/docs/3.3/components/) - **Default** first icon detected for defined ``layerGroup``

 ### Style Markers And Icons Dynamically Through SPL
 Maps+ allows you to dynamically style map markers and add icons via SPL.
-Create fields using [eval](http://docs.splunk.com/Documentation/Splunk/6.4.0/SearchReference/CommonEvalFunctions) to define colors for the marker or use an icon from [Font Awesome](https://fontawesome.com/v4.7.0/icons/) or [ionicons](http://ionicons.com/).
+Create fields using [eval](http://docs.splunk.com/Documentation/Splunk/6.4.0/SearchReference/CommonEvalFunctions) to define colors for the marker or use an icon from [Font Awesome](https://fontawesome.com/v4.7.0/icons/), [ionicons](http://ionicons.com/) or [Bootstrap Glyphicons](https://getbootstrap.com/docs/3.3/components/).
 If you find the color set of icons too limiting, feel free to override the map marker icon with a map icon from Font Awesome and style it with any hex color or RGB value.

 By default, markers are rendered as PNG's.
 The set of markers comes in a limited array of color values and cannot be re-sized.
 If you want access to an unlimited color palette and the ability to size markers, use [SVG based markers](#svg-markers).